Domini Kemp: My Andalusian Adventure On Horseback - The Gloss Magazine

-Domini Kemp describes her Spanish safari getaway in the sunshine-soaked Trasierra …
+A Spanish safari getaway in sunshine-soaked Trasierra …

-One of my favourite places in the world is Trasierra, in Southern Spain, home of Charlotte Scott and her brood of beautiful and fascinating children who drop in and out of the running of this former hotel.
-Nowadays, it operates as a private rental and has to be booked out in its entirety, which means a more sustainable way forward for Charlotte and the estate.
-Suppose you like the kind of posh/casual family vibe of Ballyvolane, in Cork, where Justin and Jenny Green treat you like their favourite relative who needs lots of delicious food, pots of tea, rhubarb martinis.
-Well, let’s just say, Trasierra has that same relaxed feel, but with lots more sunshine.
+One of my favourite places in the world is Trasierra in southern Spain, home of Charlotte Scott and her brood of fascinating children, who drop in and out of the running of this former hotel.
+Nowadays, it operates as a private rental and has to be booked out in its entirety, which means a more sustainable way forward for the estate.
+Suppose you like the kind of posh and casual family vibe of Ballyvolane in Cork where Justin and Jenny Green treat you like their favourite relative, serving delicious food, pots of tea and rhubarb martinis.
+Let’s just say that Trasierra has that same relaxed feel, but with lots more sunshine.

-Honesty bars, gracious and discreet hosts, plus just the perfect and exquisitely furnished details blend with an air of poshness that comes from years of good taste and a razor-like focus on what defines hospitality.
+Gracious and discreet hosts, plus exquisitely furnished details blend with an air of luxury that comes from years of good taste and a razor-like focus on what defines hospitality.
 For some, it’s golf courses, Michelin stars and spas.
-Trasierra is as far away from chinos and high-tech screens as you can get and is instead, a pretty blend of home cooking, twinkly lights, and stunningly comfortable interiors.
-Shabby chic isn’t really fair, as it’s lovelier than that, but it’s not slick in any way.
-So when I saw that George (one of her children) had started his own riding safari holidays in the same region, it promptly went on my bucket list as he has the best training in how to be the consummate host.
+Trasierra is as far away from chinos and hi-tech screens as you can get.
+Instead, it’s a perfect blend of home cooking, night lights and comfortable interiors.
+Shabby chic isn’t really fair as it’s lovelier than that, but it’s not slick in any way.
+When I saw that one of her children had started his own riding safari holidays in the same region, it promptly went on my bucket list as he has the best training in how to be the consummate host.

-It’s easy not to make time to do these things, but as the years rolled on, and I reluctantly embraced my 50s, the ink became more visible on said bucket list.
+It’s easy not to make time to do these things, but as the years rolled on and I reluctantly embraced my 50s, the ink became more visible on said bucket list.
 The youngest child is a keen enough horse-rider, so she was the perfect plus-one for this outdoor adventure.
-The first night, we got to stay in Trasierra, as one big group of riders, so we spent that first night eagerly trying to figure out who, why and what over a delicious communal dinner of olives, cured Iberico hams, cheeses, sumptuous salads (all from the kitchen garden) and wines and sherry.
+The first night, we got to stay in Trasierra as one big group enjoying a communal dinner of olives, cured Iberico hams, cheeses, salads from the kitchen garden, wines and sherry.
 I’m far too discreet to name drop, so all I will say is that this kind of holiday attracts a certain style of traveller who would be horrified to go holidaying in Dubai.

-It’s an all-in adventure and the gorgeous allure of a glass of sherry or rosé, some wonderful almonds, and superb home cooking cannot be underestimated, especially against the backdrop of balmy heat and stunning interiors.
-After an evening listening to tales from George, everyone wandered off to their rooms to drown themselves in sumptuous pillows and soft, crisp sheets – a wonderful sleep followed by the joy of waking up to a perfect breakfast spread.
-We slowly got ourselves booted and suited and walked down to the stables to get saddled up.
+It’s an all-in adventure and the allure of a glass of sherry or rosé and superb home cooking cannot be underestimated, especially against the backdrop of balmy heat and stunning interiors.
+After an evening listening to tales, everyone wandered off to their rooms to drown themselves in sumptuous pillows and soft, crisp sheets – a wonderful sleep followed by the joy of waking up to a breakfast spread.
+We slowly got ourselves booted and suited to get saddled up in the stables.

-We set off for what was the gentlest and most soothing few hours I have spent in years.
-We were there during the killer heatwave, so the pace was slower than usual, but halfway through the day, we got to stop by a shaded area where the horses grazed, and we were all fed and watered.
-Some wonderfully salty bottles of Vichy water and a selection of more cured meats, fishes, stews and salads, followed by fruits and little cakes, coffees and teas (and plenty of drinks on offer that no one touched during the day) plus the lure of a blanket and a snooze in the mid-day heat, under swishing trees.
+We set off for what was the gentlest and most soothing few hours I’ve spent in years.
+We were there during a killer heatwave, so the pace was slower than usual, but halfway through the day we got to stop by a shaded area where the horses grazed, and we were equally fed and watered.
+Plus the lure of a snooze in the midday heat under swishing trees.

 Photography by Georgina Preston